therealunrealj/Endporject-5AHMNM/README.md

 The Unity Project has been optimised for the usage with the oculs quest.
 You can start the Game, but you can't see anything.
 I think, that there is an error with the player.

+After trying to locate the error, I wasn't able to fix any.
+So, it's still booting, but you can't see anything.